 17 October 2012, Royal Opera House, Covent Garden

 The Royal Ballet’s current production of Swan Lake is that of Anthony Dowell.
 It first went on show in 1987 after Dowell had engaged in a period of extensive research into the Petipa/Ivanov version of 1895.
 Australian audiences saw it in 2002 when the Royal Ballet, then under the direction of Ross Stretton, toured to various Australian cities.
-In 2002 I admired it.
+I admired it then.
 I thought it was danced beautifully (Darcey Bussell and Jonathan Cope were in the lead), and I loved the way the characters had been developed so each had a real presence in the production.
 Now I’m not so sure.
 Two Australian productions since then, one by Graeme Murphy and the most recent by Stephen Baynes, have had an effect.

 This Royal Ballet production is set in fin-de-siècle Russia and so much about the production now seems overwrought, from the gilded excesses of Yolanda Sonnabend’s sets to the drunken excesses of Siegfried’s entourage.
 Act I seems to go on and on with much merrymaking and ‘let’s dance’ gestures.
 Act II begins with more drunken activities before the swans appear and this act is also distinguished by the addition of several young student dancers from the Royal Ballet School, who are part of Odette’s entourage.
 This addition apparently harks back to the 1895 version, although I don’t remember that they made it to Australia in 2002!
 Anyway, they looked beautifully schooled and did their job more than nicely but I’m not sure they added anything of significance to the ballet.
 Act III has that lovely Tarantella choreographed by Frederick Ashton—certainly an interpolation to the 1895 version (as was David Bintley’s Act I Waltz).
 Von Rothbart’s two attendant dwarfs also made their presence felt in Act III.